JuansonGrajales/serverless-notes-app/README.md

 ## Installation

 1. Clone the repos: `git clone https://github.com/JuansonGrajales/serverless-notes-app.git`
-2. Navigate to the project directory: `cd your-repo`
+2. Navigate to the project directory: `cd serverless-notes-app`
 3. Install the FrontEnd and BackEnd dependencies: `npm run install:all`

 ## Set Your AWS Environment